nobledynamic/nobledynamic.github.io/content/posts/march_madness_1/index.md

 The next step was running the experiments!

 For that, we used the Experiment tool, in MS Fabric.
 After loading, normalising, and splitting the data, the goal was to try different hyper-parameters, for each model, to see which set of hyper-parameters would lead to the lowest Brier score for each model.
-Once that was done, we would be able to compare the best version of each model, and select the winner to get our final prediction for the champion of the MM tournament!
+Once that was done, we would be able to compare the best version of each model, and select the winner to get our final prediction for the champion of the tournament!

 (code snippet normalising and splitting the data)